 - 17-day “Treasures of the Danube” between Bucharest and Nuremberg

-While these new changes are good, there are other things about Emerald Waterways that will not change in 2014.
+While these new changes are good, there are other things about Emerald Cruises that will not change in 2014.
 The same “all-inclusive” package the company introduced in 2014 will still provide travelers with the same benefits in 2015.
 You won’t have to worry about paying additional fees for airport transfers, port charges or gratuities, which are valued at up to $675 per person.
 They’re all included in the fare.

 Also, in line with other river cruise companies, all onboard meals, shore excursions, complimentary wine, beer and soft drinks with lunch and dinner, tea and coffee available on the ship at all times and complimentary Wi-Fi onboard are just part of the package.

-Emerald Waterways includes a few additional items that you’ll sometimes find on other river cruises, such as onboard bicycles that can be reserved for shore excursions and bottled water restocked in your cabin every day.
+Emerald Cruises includes a few additional items that you’ll sometimes find on other river cruises, such as onboard bicycles that can be reserved for shore excursions and bottled water restocked in your cabin every day.

-If you haven’t already experienced river cruise with Emerald Waterways, this is definitely a company worth considering.
+If you haven’t already experienced river cruise with Emerald Cruises, this is definitely a company worth considering.
 Although, the itineraries are somewhat limited with regard to different waterways, you’ll travel on one of the newest ships in the industry and with one of the most “all-inclusive” river cruise companies.